Navaja: Criminal world

+As collectibles

+The appeal of navaja's distinctive design and cultural symbol proved irresistible to foreign visitors to Spain.

+Demand for the navaja as a collectible and as a tourist's souvenir is not a new one; as early as 1858, navajas were being widely offered in street markets in novelty lengths as short as three inches and as long as three feet.

+As fighting knives

-The navaja was first adopted as a fighting knife by the peoples of Andalusia in southern Spain, including the Spanish gypsies of the day, the Gitanos.
+The navaja was first adopted as a fighting knife by the peoples of Andalusia in southern Spain, including the Spanish Romani people of the day, the Gitanos.

 In this part of Spain, knife fighting was regularly taught as a skill, often passed down from father to son as a rite of passage to adulthood.

 Among navaja aficionados, the barateros of Málaga and Seville were cited as the most skilled practitioners of fighting with the navaja:

 The skill displayed by the Spanish desperado in handling his knife is wonderful.
 This weapon, to which all are so partial, is a wicked-looking affair, from one to two feet long, and called a navaja from its resemblance to a razor.
 The blade is of the finest Toledo steel...